rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 #### Conversion to Relational Algebra

 A third approach is to relate the SQL query to relational algebra.
-We start with the tuple varaibles in the FROM clause and take the Cartesian product of their relations.
+We start with the tuple variables in the FROM clause and take the Cartesian product of their relations.
-Having created the product, we apply a selection operator to it by converting the WHERE clause to a selection condition on the abvious way.
+Having created the product, we apply a selection operator to it by converting the WHERE clause to a selection condition on the obvious way.
 Finally, we create from the SELECT clause a list of expressions for a final projection operation.

 ### 6.2.5 Union, Intersection, and Difference of Queries

-Sometimes we wish to combine relations using the `set operations` of realtional algebra: union, intersection, and difference.
+Sometimes we wish to combine relations using the `set operations` of relational algebra: union, intersection, and difference.
 The keywords used are `UNION`, `INTERSECT`, and `EXCEPT` for $\cup, \, \cap,$ and $-,$ respectively.
-Words like UNION are used between two queries, and those queries msut be parenthesized.
+Words like UNION are used between two queries, and those queries must be parenthesized.

 Example: Suppose we wanted the name and addresses of all female movie stars who are also movie executives with a networth over $ 10'000'000: